CaptainDapper/HollowKnight.RandoMapMod/README.md

 * seanpr96 for the original version of the randomizer.
 * homothetyhk for version 3 of the randomizer.
+* CallumMosely for the multiworld version of the randomizer.
 * CaptainDapper for the original version of the RandoMapMod.
 * TheGreatGallus for updating RandoMapMod to work with v3 of the randomizer.
+* NebuPookins for the Collector's Map and Reachable Count features.

 ## Version History